22 February 2021

 Cleaning all of them was a time-consuming and laborious process.
 This was looked after by my mother.

-I was the eldest of the siblings, when I was around 10 years of age maintenance of all the lamps was handed over to me.
+I was the eldest of the siblings.
+I used to help my mother in whichever and whatever way I could.
+By the time I was around 10 years of age, maintenance of all the lamps was handed over to /teken over by me.

-Removing and replacing the glass chimneys of chimnee(चिमणी) and table lamp was straight forward.
-Just pull them up from the holder and replace them once they were cleaned.
+Removing and replacing the glass chimneys of chimnee(चिमणी) and the table lamp was straightforward.
+Just pull them up from the holder and replace them once they are cleaned.

-Removing and replacing the glass from hurricane lamp was a bit involved process.
+Removing and replacing the glass from the hurricane lamp was a bit involved process.
 Knowing parts of the hurricane Lamp will make it easier to follow the process.
+See Red Hill Photo

-To remove the glass chimney, First I had to pull up the ventilation cap holding a metal loop fitted on top of ventilation cap (unfortunately not shown in photo).
+To remove the glass chimney, first I had to pull up the ventilation cap, holding a metal loop fitted on top of the ventilation cap (unfortunately not shown in the photo but clearly seen in an earlier photo).
 Once the ventilation cap was up, I had to tilt the complete chimney assembly to the side opposite to the side of the fuel tank cap.
-It could not be tilted the other way, trying to do so would cause damage to the delicate wire cage.
+It could not be tilted the other way; trying to do so would cause damage to the delicate wire cage.
 Once tilted I simply pulled the glass chimney out of the wire cage.
 The reverse procedure was followed to replace the glass chimney.

 I started the maintenance of lamps by removing the glass chimneys from all the lamps.

-For cleaning wood ash was used.
-There was plenty and unending supply of wood-ash.
-This was because all the food was cooked on wood-burning typical mud choolha (चूल्हा) of those days.
-I used to put about a teaspoon full of ash in glass chimney of hurricane and table lamp.
-A half spoon full was ok for the chimney of chimnee(चिमणी).
+For cleaning, wood ash was used.
+There was plenty and an unending supply of wood-ash.
+This was because all the food was cooked on a wood-burning, typical mud choolha (चूल्हा) of those days.
+I used to put about a teaspoonful of ash in glass of chimney, hurricane and table lamps.
+A half spoonful was ok for the chimney of the chimnee(चिमणी).

-If trimming of the wick was required, for chimnee(चिमणी). and table lamp glass chimney was removed first after which burner assembly had to be removed, wick extended.
-If there was soot on the wick it was removed.
-Wick was then trimmed so that it was in line with burner edge,
+If trimming of the wick was required, for the chimnee(चिमणी). and table lamp glass chimney was removed first, after which the burner assembly had to be removed, wick extended.
+If there was soot on the wick, it was removed.
+Wick was then trimmed so that it was in line with the burner edge,

 Trimming the wick of the hurricane lamp was again a bit involved

-Glass chimney had to be removed first.
-With complete glass chimney, assembly and the wire cage tilted out of the way the burner assembly with wick holder could be removed from the lamp.
-Once burner assembly was removed wick length was increased by turning the wick adjustment knob clockwise.
-When wick was sufficiently clear of the burner assembly, first, all the soot deposits from the wick had to be removed.
-Then wick had to be trimmed with scissors in such a way that it was exactly in line with the wick holder.
+The glass chimney had to be removed first.
+With a complete glass chimney, assembly and the wire cage tilted out of the way, the burner assembly with wick holder could be removed from the lamp.
+Once the burner assembly was removed wick length was increased by turning the wick adjustment knob clockwise.
+When the wick was sufficiently clear of the burner assembly, first, all the soot deposits from the wick had to be removed.
+Then the wick had to be trimmed with scissors in such a way that it was exactly in line with the wick holder.
 Once trimming was done burner assembly was replaced.

-When all the glass chimneys were cleaned, if required, trimming of the wick done, maintenance of the lamps was complete and they were ready to be lit and give light for another night.
+When all the glass chimneys were cleaned, if required, trimming of the wick was done, maintenance of the lamps was complete, and they were ready to be lit and give light for another night.

-For the first 10 years of my learning, from 1st standard to 10th board examination was done in the light of this wonderful light source.
-Studies in its light stopped only when I went to Sehore to stay with my uncle and was admitted to the first year of Intermediate in Government Degree college Sehore.
+For the first 10 years of my learning, from 1st standard to the 10th board examination, was done in the light of this wonderful light source.
+Studies in its light stopped only when I went to Sehore to stay with my uncle and was admitted to the first year of Intermediate in Government Degree College Sehore.

-The life of a lamp cleaning 10-year-old boy from Kannod is a far cry from the life of a78 years old retired IAF fighter pilot in Nagpur.
+The life of a lamp cleaning 10-year-old boy from Kannod is a far cry from the life of a 78-year-old retired IAF fighter pilot in Nagpur.

 God has been most kind throughout this fantastic and incredible journey of almost 70 years.